FriedrichWeinmann/EntraAuth/readme.md

 ## Connect

-To connect you always need a ClientID and a TenantID for the App Registration you are using for logon.
+To connect you usually need a ClientID and a TenantID for the App Registration you are using for logon.
 Depending on how you want to authenticate, this App Registration may need some configuration:

 + Browser (default): In the `Authentication` tab in the portal, register a 'Mobile and Desktop Applications' Platform with the 'http://localhost' redirect uri.